How To Chose At A Crossroad?

 Some questions to ask yourself when confonted with major decisions about your life.

-Find your inner compass
+Listen to your inner compass

 And it is abundant.
 The inner compass exists in the space and life beyond thoughts.
 It is vast and infinitely more expansive than the mind’s ability to think.